Global private equity has delivered stellar results in the past decade, outpacing other alternative investment asset classes.

-One of the core tenets of raising capital for a private equity or venture fund is having a well-thought-out answer to the “Why should we invest in you?” question asked by prospective investors or limited partners.
+One of the core tenets of raising capital for a private equity or venture capital fund is having a well-thought-out answer to the “Why should we invest in you?” question asked by prospective investors or limited partners, especially during the current times of higher interest rates, lower valuations, and macroeconomic uncertainty.

-If you don’t have a convincing answer – or any answer at all – they’re bound to abandon you for any one of the thousands of funds or asset classes they evaluate every year, such as hedge funds, real estate, etc. Thus, successfully answering this question requires extensive research and an in-depth understanding of your fund’s investment strategy and thesis.
+If you don’t have a convincing answer – or any answer potential limited partners are bound to abandon you for any of the thousands of more well-known buyout funds or other private capital asset classes they evaluate, such as hedge funds, real estate, etc. Thus, answering this question requires extensive research and an in-depth understanding of your fund’s investment strategy and thesis.

-To help your fund’s general partners articulate an excellent answer to this question, we’ve put together this private equity fundraising guide.
-Go through these categories and make sure you have a compelling answer for each.
+We’ve put together this private equity fundraising guide to help your fund’s general partners articulate an excellent answer to this question.
+Go through these categories and ensure you have a compelling answer for each.

 Determine Your Strategy and Competitive Advantage